Early College Credit Program (Formerly Youth Options)

 Course availability for the next term is generally available in mid-March (for fall semester classes) or early November (for spring semester classes).
 Students must meet prerequisites of any course.

 What if I want to continue course work in the summer?

 Summer admission is separate from fall or spring admission.
 Visit summer studies for course details and to apply.

-The Youth Options program is for current Wisconsin public high school students seeking dual enrollment at Marquette.
+The Early College Credit Program is for current Wisconsin high school students seeking dual enrollment at Marquette.
 Contact your school counselor for requirements outlined by your school district before using this application.